versionone/openAgile/Evolve/Charter.md

 ## Support

-The final theme is that of developer support which is part of engaging the developer community, but is more reactive in nature.
+The final theme is that of developer support which is a component of engaging the developer community, but is more reactive in nature.
 A key part of our support effort will be reacting to each support incident to drive down the number of incidents.

-* Establish a consistent ticket lifecycle
+* Establish a consistent incident lifecycle
-* Establish a automated ticket response process (Zendesk Macros)
+* Establish an automated ticket response process using Zendesk Macros
-* Establish a process for reacting to support incidents once they are resolved
+* Establish a process for reacting to support incidents
+* Establish a process for V1 support to escalate Zendesk tickets to us
 * Bring support "closer" by educating and paring with them on platform and integrations tickets (build a bridge)
-* Serve as escalation route for developer oriented tickets
-* Automated process for monitoring support channels for new issues and bringing into backlog
+* Automate the process for monitoring support channels for new issues and bringing into our backlog
 * Strive to reduce ticket cycle time and number of incidents
 * Reduce support channels by deprecating Dev-Google Group in lieu of StackOverflow
 * Consistently evangelize StackOverflow as the first and best choice for platform questions